 - The possibility of viral, fungal or bacterial diseases being spread increases when large numbers of birds congregate at a feeding site.

-Birds such as swans can be unwittingly provoked into aggressive behaviour, harming you or the bird itself.
+Birds such as swans can be unwittingly provoked into aggressive behaviour, which could harm you or the bird.

 Cockatoos, Corellas and Galahs

 The population and redistribution of cockatoos, corellas and galahs changes due to changes in landscape (clearing/changes in agriculture) and climate conditions.

 In their natural setting, these birds forage for most of the day looking for seeds from acacias, eucalypts and other vegetation.
 If they are fed bird seed, they are satiated quickly and then spend time exercising their beaks.
 As they have been brought out of the canopy to the ground by providing bird seed, this ‘beak exercising’ occurs in the form of chewing fence posts and other wooden housing fixtures.

 As they are only exercising their beaks, not eating the wood, any form of coating to deter the behaviour is unlikely to be successful.